Herpinemmanuel/Oceanography/Cas_1/README.md

-# Case 1 : First Run
+# Case 1 : Southatlgyre

 In this run we choose :